The Small Talk Cafes — a warm, lived-in cafe in the Dregs with mismatched lamps, an elbow-worn wooden counter, and people having genuine conversation

 Wren understood something the corporations had optimized away: human beings produce ambient social connection as a byproduct of commerce.
 The bartender who remembers your name.
 The shop clerk who comments on the weather.
 These micro-interactions constituted a social fabric nobody noticed until it was gone — replaced by automated kiosks, AI customer service, and the smooth efficiency of transactions requiring no human involvement.

-The cafes have become the primary social infrastructure for the Unpaired, for deprecated workers re-entering civilian social life, and for augmented professionals who have discovered that their optimized neural architectures have eroded their capacity for unstructured, purposeless interaction.
+There are now approximately 200 locations across the Sprawl.
+They have become the primary social infrastructure for the Unpaired, for deprecated workers re-entering civilian social life, and for augmented professionals who have discovered that their optimized neural architectures have eroded their capacity for unstructured, purposeless interaction.

 The most telling sensory detail: the Small Talk Cafe smells like people.
 Not engineered comfort scents, not recycled corporate air.
 People.
 Bodies in a room, coffee being poured, bread heating.
 The smell of a place where human beings gather because they want to, not because an algorithm directed them.